franks42/lein-repls/README.md

 #REPLS & CLJSH: "repls" is a lein plugin to launch a persistent repl-server and "cljsh" is the associated lightweight command-line client to send and evaluate clojure code on that repl-server.

+Posted a walk-through on my blog to show some of the cljsh features: "http://tales-from-the-repl.blogspot.com/2012/02/cljsh-repls-so-many-repls-so-little.html"

 Cljsh is a bash shell script that interacts with a persistent Leiningen's networked repl-server.
 It allows the user to submit Clojure statement and Clojure script files to the persistent networked repl for evaluation.
 The script uses socat to make the networked repl appear local: the repl-server's stdin and stdout are transparently extended to cljsh.
 Socat also makes this client lightweight and fast, very much like the ruby-based cake-client or nailgun.
 The Clojure statements are sent thru socat to the persistent Leiningen-repl-server, and the results are brought back thru socat to stdout.

 The advantage of using socat and the networked repl is that there is no real protocol - or no protocol different from the normal repl-interaction: feed forms in thru stdin to the clojure-reader, and have the results or printed side-effect returned on stdout.
 This cljsh approach is different from cake, nailgun, swank and nrepl, which have true client-server protocols that arguably make those apps more powerful and more complicated.